TUESDAYS in El Dorado Hills

 12:30pm-1:30pm

 Studying, analyzing, and discussing literature is an invaluable high school experience.
 Engaging literature has the ability to draw students in, develop critical thinking, expand vocabulary, and improve both writing and communication skills.
 In this class we will read, discuss, and analyze two high school level novels.
 Each week the students will read and annotate, focusing on various aspects of the novel including mood, theme, characters, conflict, literary devices, and personal and real world connections.
 There is homework students complete to prepare them for discussion, increase their critical thinking skills, and satisfy state a-g curriculum requirements.
 All books will be provided and are included in the class tuition.
+Fall semester we will be reading A Separate Peace by John Knowles and The Great Gatsby by F. Scott Fitzgerald.

 This class is aligned with state a-g curriculum standards and when taken alongside the high school writing class will satisfy most of the semester’s English Language Arts curriculum requirements.

-High School Writing : Journalism/Narrative (grades 9-12)
+High School Writing: Creative Fiction/Expository How-To (grades 9-12)

 1:30pm-2:30pm